 Posted on 9th October 2021

 How to deal with the problem of the poor and the unemployed who are so often perceived to be a burden upon others is a constant dilemma.
-Society has sometimes tried to turn a blind eye to a poverty that is all too visible but for the most part it has felt an obligation to tackle an issue that impacts upon all of its citizens.
+Society has sometimes tried to turn a blind eye to a poverty that is all too visible but for the most part it has felt an obligation to tackle an issue that impacts upon all.
 But its response however has often been cruel and harsh.

 On 18 July 1349, King Edward III passed into law the Ordinance of Labourers which was primarily a response to the economic impact of the Black Death that had reduced England’s population by some 40%.
 The subsequent shortage of labour had seen wages rise and so the Ordinance intended to regulate the lives of an increasingly itinerate workforce and whilst it provided within it an element of poor relief its aim primarily was to drive labour costs down.

 Regardless of previous attempts to control begging and sustain those who were incapable of doing so for themselves at a local level, a specific Poor Law did not become properly codified until Tudor times when a distinction was made between those who could not care for themselves and those deemed capable of work, the so-called “sturdy poor.”